pivotal/docs-tap/scc/install-ootb-sc-wtest.hbs.md

          Uninstalled package 'ootb-supply-chain-testing-scanning' from namespace 'tap-install'
         ```

-1. Check the values of the package that can be configured by running:
+1. Verify that the values of the package can be configured by referencing the values below:

     ```console
     KEY                                   DESCRIPTION